 - A pseudo-joint does not have the cushion or lubrication between the bones like real joints to absorb shock.
-This causes bone-on-bone grinding, which can be quite painful and can lead to osteoarthritis.
+This causes bone-on-bone grinding, which can be painful and lead to osteoarthritis.
 This can also generate added stress on the discs of the pseudo-joint.

 - Sacralization fusion can decrease the spine’s mobility.
-This can speed up the wear and tear of the vertebrae and shock-absorbers of the intravertebral discs.
+This can speed up the wear and tear of the vertebrae and shock absorbers of the intravertebral discs.

 - Added non-equal force/s on the muscle tissues that surround the lower back.
-This can be caused by the spine not being properly aligned causing muscle imbalance/s and fatigue.
-Both sides of the back can be affected, but when tightness and muscle spasms in the low back and pelvis present, it’s usually only on one side.
+This can be caused by the spine not being properly aligned, causing muscle imbalance/s and fatigue.
+Both sides of the back can be affected, but when tightness and muscle spasms in the low back and pelvis are present, it’s usually only on one side.

 - Low back pain that is localized and does not spread/radiate down the legs